-About 70% of Georgians – the displaced, women and those living in the mountainous regions especially, are economically or socially vulnerable (UNDP research: Economic and Social Vulnerability in Georgia.
+About 70% of Georgians – the displaced, women and those living in the mountainous regions especially, are economically or socially vulnerable (Economic and Social Vulnerability in Georgia.
 2012)

 UNDP works with national partners to ensure that the benefits of economic growth reach those who still live in poverty.
 This includes: